KalicoCrew/kalico/docs/G-Codes.md

 the points specified in the config and then make independent adjustments to each Z stepper to compensate for tilt.
 See the PROBE command for details on the optional probe parameters.

-## Frame Expansion Compensation

-The following commands are available when the [frame_expansion_compensation config section](Config_Reference.md#frame_expansion_compensation) is enabled:
-- `SET_FRAME_COMP ENABLE=[<0:1>]`: enable or disable frame expansion
-  compensation.
-When disabled, the last computed compensation value will remain applied until next homing.
-- `QUERY_FRAME_COMP`: report current state and key parameters of the frame expansion compensation.